• Skip to primary navigation

 • Change up the seasoning.
 I love garlic-rosemary fries, but you could also toss your fries in: chili powder, paprika, cumin, or cinnamon & nutmeg (for dessert fries!)

-japanese sweet potato fries with garlic and rosemary and a beer bottle opener in background.
+Sweet potato fries with garlic and rosemary and a beer bottle opener in background.

 🔪 How To Make This Recipe